RagePeanut/checky/README.md

 # checky (0.0.2)
 A Steem bot that checks if the users mentioned in a post exist on the blockchain.
-If they don't, it indicates to authors that they may have made a typo while mentionning those users.
+If they don't, it indicates to authors that they may have made a typo while mentioning those users.

 See this bot in action here: https://steemit.com/@checky/comments